-Do you want to create custom WordPress themes for your website?
+Ever wanted to create a custom WordPress theme for your website?

-Creating your own WordPress theme from scratch used to involve writing complex code or hiring theme developers to make a theme for you.
-But thanks to new and easy-to-use WordPress theme generators, anyone can create a custom WordPress theme without writing code.
+Creating your own WordPress theme from scratch used to involve writing complex code or hiring theme developers to one for you.
+But thanks to new and easy-to-use WordPress theme generators, anyone can create a professional theme without writing code.

 With this in mind, I’ve made one myself to show you how easy it is.